One of the ugly secrets of life is that a passive attitude rarely gets you where you want to go.

 But I think shyness is more a judgment we make of ourselves.
 Certainly it's true that some of us are more introverted and others are more extroverted, but we often believe there are some things we "just can't do."
 That's selling yourself short.

-The truth is that we don't know until we try.
+The truth is that you don't know until you try.
 Really determined people not only try, but keep trying until they succeed.
-Most movie stars and singers fit into that category.
+Most actors and singers fit into that category.
+Everybody tells them “no” until one important person sees their potential and tells them “Yes!”

 If you want to get married, you have to make that desire more important in your life than the pain of rejection.
-Is it becoming more clear that a passive attitude is not helpful?
+Overcoming a passive attitude demands a thick skin.
+You simply have to believe in yourself more than in the naysayers.

-One thing that encourages a passive attitude is the myth of "The Rescue."
-This stems from the fairy tales we're all taught when we're children.
+One factor that encourages a passive attitude is the myth of "The Rescue."
+This stems from fairy tales we're all taught when we're children.

 Women may think a handsome prince is going to come and rescue them from a boring single life.
 Don't laugh!
 Millions of women sit home alone, waiting for a knock on the door or the phone to ring (or make some goofy ringtone, I suppose).